 Just in time for the vice-presidential debate (Coincidence?
 We aren't sure what we think.) the Trump campaign's J.D.
 Vance dossier has finally leaked.
 Take a look at these eight headlines, drawn from media outlets across the political spectrum:

 First, you will note that the biggest outlets—The New York Times, The Washington Post, CNN—seem to have ignored the news about the dossier entirely.
 We are not sure what their motivation is; they were more than happy to run stories based on purloined Hillary Clinton information.
 If the problem here was potential legal exposure, given the source of the documents (Iran), well, that's no longer an issue.
 Now the source is an American citizen who put the dossier on his website.
 They should be able to write away.
 We suppose it's possible they are nervous about the document being real.
 If so, well, we examined it closely, and it looks very real to us.
-Further, the fact that dozens of outlets did go forward with the story AND the Elon Musk tried to bury it, tells us that many other people agree with our assessment.
+Further, the fact that dozens of outlets did go forward with the story AND that Elon Musk tried to bury it, tells us that many other people agree with our assessment.

 As to the outlets that DID carry the news, an enormous percentage (not all, but most) took the "Musk censorship" angle.
 Huh?
 Musk's suspension of the leaker's Twitter account is bigger news than the actual dossier?
 That we do not get at all, and we can't even come up with much of a theory.
 Maybe anti-Musk headlines attract clicks and eyeballs?
 That's about all we've got.